-Spencer "Speck" Penrose is born in Philadelphia.
+Spencer "Spec" Penrose is born in Philadelphia.
 Arrives in Colorado Springs in 1892 and invests in a mining venture with friend Charles Tutt.
-As business partners in Cripple Creek, they promote the mining district and profit from its mining, and real estate.
+As business partners in Cripple Creek, they promote the mining district and profit from its mining and real estate.
 Proceeds from their C.O.D. mine in Cripple Creek finance milling interests in Colorado City.

 Julie McMillan is the daughter of Alexander Lewis, prominent businessman and mayor of Detroit.
 She moves to Colorado Springs and later marries Spencer in 1906.
 Philanthropy is a key value for Julie.
 She becomes a founder of the Broadmoor Art Academy and Central City Opera.

 Penrose's great wealth evolved in part from his prescient purchase of property in Bingham Canyon, Utah.
 Metallurgist Daniel Jackling proposed the investment after discovering a large body of low-grade copper in the canyon.
 Jackling believed the ore could be mined profitably at an incredible rate of 2,000 tons per day using a new metallurgical technique developed by one of Penrose’s engineers in Cripple Creek.

 Spencer constructs the Pikes Peak Highway as an alternative to the Cog Railway.
 The next year, he establishes the Pikes Peak International Hill Climb which becomes the second oldest motor sports race in America.

 Courtesy of Pikes Peak Library District

 Spencer and Julie purchase their home, Penrose House.
 The home was built in 1910 on what was once the Dixon apple orchard, and named El Pomar which is a colloquial word for apple orchard in Catalan.